To ensure that the site works correctly, please consider upgrading to one of the browsers in this list

-2. Study one of the primary sources in detail.
+2. Study one of the sources in detail.
 When was it written, and for what purpose?
 What does it tell you about the person’s Life Story?
 Pick out details about their age, background and family.
 How does this information relate to their wartime experiences?

 3. Create a mini exhibition based on one person’s story.
 Select three sources from the person’s Life Story page, and create a title and theme for the exhibition.